 While Skyrim has come to current-gen consoles with visual upgrades, and been translated into a superlative VR experience, there's not much you can do to dim fans' anticipation for the next game in the long-running Elder Scrolls series.
-Best of all, we know that developers Bethesda are in some form working on it, although release sounds like it could be a long while off.
+Best of all, we know that developer Bethesda is in some form working on it, although release sounds like it could be a long while off.

 We've gathered everything we know about The Elder Scrolls VI right here for your browsing pleasure, regardless.